Serving Central Virginia & Maryland, Charlottesville, Bethesda, Lynchburg, Harrisonburg

-At Fortress Foundation Solutions, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Virginia.
+At Fortress Foundation Solutions, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Virginia & Maryland.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in Charlottesville, Roanoke, Lynchburg, Spotsylvania, Danville, Blacksburg, Harrisonburg, Winchester, Salem, Stafford and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Charlottesville, Bethesda, Lynchburg, Silver Spring, Danville, Blacksburg, Gaithersburg, Harrisonburg, Salem, Roanoke and throughout the surrounding areas.